 The SCC promotes social sustainability by upholding an inclusive workplace and taking an active stance on gender equality and diversity in our operations.
 We find that prioritizing diversity gives us greater access to the necessary specialization, qualifications, experience, language skills, and availability.
 We believe that our services should support global commitments to gender equality and equal opportunity, while also reflecting the increasing diversity of our users.
 Therefore, when there are many candidates of similar qualifications, the SCC actively considers diversity of gender, age and national origin.

-The SCC has signed the Equal Representation in Arbitration Pledge and is a partner of the Racial Equality for Arbitration Lawyers initiative.
-In 2021, 49 percent of the arbitrators appointed by the SCC were women.
+The SCC has signed the Equal Representation in Arbitration Pledge (ERA), the Equal Representation for Expert Witnesses (ERE) and is a partner of the Racial Equality for Arbitration Lawyers initiative.
+In 2022, 54 percent of the arbitrators appointed by the SCC were women.
 The SCC will continue to lead by example and actively promote gender equality and diversity in the dispute resolution community.

-Read more about the Equal Representation in Arbitration Pledge here and the Racial Equality for Arbitration Lawyers Initiative here.
+Read more about the Equal Representation in Arbitration Pledge here, the Equal Representation for Expert Witnesses here and the Racial Equality for Arbitration Lawyers Initiative here.

 3. Providing efficient resolution of climate-related disputes